Binge Eating Disorder (cont.)

 What is binge eating disorder?

 Binge eating disorder is a mental illness that is characterized by recurring episodes of binge eating without efforts on the part of the affected individuals to compensate by undoing the binge episodes.
 Examples of such undoing behaviors include purging food by inducing vomiting, excessively exercising, and/or inappropriately using medications like laxatives or diet pills.
-This condition is generally described by mental-health professionals under the diagnosis of Eating Disorder, Not Otherwise Specified rather than as its own separate entity, but the most recent revision of the widely accepted diagnostic manual used by mental-health professionals has included binge eating disorder as a separate diagnosis.
+This condition was generally described by mental-health professionals under the diagnosis of eating disorder, not otherwise specified rather than as its own separate entity, but the most recent revision of the widely accepted diagnostic manual used by mental-health professionals has included binge eating disorder as a separate diagnosis.

 Statistics about binge eating disorder indicate that this condition is the most common of all eating disorders, affecting about 3.5% of women and 2% of men over the course of a lifetime.
 It is apparently quite common in individuals who seek treatment for obesity in weight-loss programs that are affiliated with a hospital.
 About one-third of individuals with this condition are males.
 Most develop the disorder during adolescence or early adulthood.
 There seems to be no difference in the incidence of binge eating disorder among ethnic groups.